 \subsection{Datasets}

 In each run of our experiments, we use the same data even for our simulated data (i.e., we use the same random seed for generating the data for each run).

-\paragraph{2D distributions} For 2D data, we use the fixed samples for each repetition of experiment (i.e., we produce simulated data for all runs rather than producing new simulated data for each run). \begin{itemize} \item $k=2$: Datasets of Moon, Random Pattern, Circles are generated by \texttt{make\_moons}, \texttt{make\_classification} and \texttt{make\_circles} in \texttt{sklearn.datasets} respectively.
-The original number of training samples is 2000 and the original number of test samples is 1000. \item $k>2$: Dataset of Random Pattern ($k=4$) is generated by \texttt{make\_classification} in \texttt{sklearn.datasets}.
+\paragraph{2D distributions} For 2D data, we use the fixed samples for each repetition of experiment (i.e., we produce simulated data for all runs rather than producing new simulated data for each run). \begin{itemize} \item $\nclass=2$: Datasets of Moon, Random Pattern, Circles are generated by \texttt{make\_moons}, \texttt{make\_classification} and \texttt{make\_circles} in \texttt{sklearn.datasets} respectively.
+The original number of training samples is 2000 and the original number of test samples is 1000. \item $\nclass>2$: Dataset of Random Pattern ($\nclass=4$) is generated by \texttt{make\_classification} in \texttt{sklearn.datasets}.
 The original number of training samples is 2666 and the original number of test samples is 1334.
-Dataset of Gaussian ($k=3$) is generated by \texttt{MultivariateNormal} in \texttt{torch.distributions.multivariate\_normal} with different means and covariances.
+Dataset of Gaussian ($\nclass=3$) is generated by \texttt{MultivariateNormal} in \texttt{torch.distributions.multivariate\_normal} with different means and covariances.
 The original number of training samples is 4000 and the original number of test samples is 2000. \end{itemize}